kumahq/kuma-website/docs/.partials/distributions-and-instructions.md

 hello world

 #### Docker
-How to install Konvoy on Docker.
+How to install Karavan on Docker.

 #### Kubernetes